junxit/us-congress-bills-112/metadata.md

 - 2012-12-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 2 (Roll no. 638). (text: CR H7324-7325)
 - 2012-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 2 (Roll no. 638).(text: CR H7324-7325)
 - 2012-12-19 — The title of the measure was amended.
 Agreed to without objection.
+- 2012-12-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.